-We're finished with the application routes.
+You're finished with the app routes.

-We won't add a
+You didn't add a

 'Hero Detail' link to the template because users

-don't click a navigation link to view a particular hero.
+don't click a navigation link to view a particular hero;

-is ready to be navigated to.
+is revised and ready to be navigated to.

 Revise the HeroDetailComponent

-HeroDetailComponent, let's review what it looks like now:
+HeroDetailComponent looks like now:

-We will no longer receive the hero in a parent component property binding.
+You'll no longer receive the hero in a parent component property binding.